oroinc/documentation/management_console/customers/customer_groups/index.rst

 In the Customer Group section, you can organize customers into groups and share the price lists, payment and tax-related settings between several customers.

-.... image:: /img/customers/customer_groups/CustomerGroups.png
+.. .. image:: /img/customers/customer_groups/CustomerGroups.png
-  ..:alt: The list of all customer groups
+  .. :alt: The list of all customer groups

 Hover over the |IcMore| **More Options** menu to the right of the necessary customer group to perform the following actions: